Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

-As shown in Fig.~\ref{FIGSM-LSWTEgMag}, the mixed phase (taking the AFM N\'eel order as an example) is not favored by quantum fluctuations.
-Indeed, in the quantum case, the SMSF in this region is almost featureless and the existing peaks are very weak at the finite clusters.
-Extrapolations of the maximal values of the SMSF (see Fig.~(4)(b)-(c) of the main text) shows that this is a QSL phase, as confirmed by scanning a long cylinder shown in the last Section.
-Notably, our results only support a single intermediate phase other than two as discussed in the classical phase diagram.
-We refer to the argument for a similar anisotropic model for the QSL candidate YbMgGaO$_4$\cite{SMLiYMGO2015}.
-Whereas a so-called multi-$\bf{Q}$ phase exists between two magnetically ordered phases\cite{SMLiuYuWang2016} in the classical level, extensive numerical calculations do not detect its trail in the quantum case, but instead suggest a direct first-order transition\cite{SMLuoHuXietal2017,SMZhuMakWhiteetal2017}.

-The entanglement entropy $\mathcal{S}$ is a sensitive probe for quantum phase transition, and it is frequently used to characterize different phases.
-The result of the entropy on hexagonal clusters of $N = 24$ and 32 and on XC clusters of $12\times6$, $16\times8$, and $20\times10$ is shown in Fig.~\ref{FIGSM-vNE}(a) and (b), respectively.
-In both cases we can declare two most pronounced phenomena.
-One is that the entropy has a sudden drop at $\vartheta_{l}/\pi \simeq 0.50$ and $\vartheta_{r}/\pi \approx 0.66$, indicating that both of the transitions are of first order.
-The other is that the entropy in the gapped zigzag and stripy phases are lower than that in the intermediate phase.
-Besides, with the increasing of the total sites, the entropy in the intermediate phase increases.
-This agrees with our conclusion that the intermediate phase is gapless.

-The entire phase diagram is shown in Fig.~\ref{FIGSM-MSFPD}, which includes a zigzag order and a stripy order, and also a QSL.
-The ground state of HC$\Gamma$A locates at the transition point between the zigzag order and the QSL.
+For the quantum bond-modulated $\tilde{J}$-$\Gamma$ model, there are three distinct phases, including a zigzag order, a stripy order, and also a QSL.
+The ground state of $\Gamma$ model belongs to the QSL phase but locates very close to the transition point between the zigzag order and the QSL.
 The selected contour plots of the SMSF for the three phases are shown in Fig.~\ref{FIGSM-MSFPD}(a)-(c).
 While the zigzag and stripy phases peak at $\textrm{\bf{M}}$ and/or $\textrm{\bf{M}}'$ points, the magnetic order at $\vartheta/\pi = 0.5$ is tiny, and a subleading peak locating at $\textrm{\bf{X}}$ point in the Brillouin zone appears.
-This peak could be enhanced by negative third-NN interaction (see below).
+This peak could be enhanced by negative third-NN $J_3$ interaction.